maddox/dasher/README.md

     sudo npm run start

+### Auto Start on OS X

+After setting it up with `script/bootstrap` just run `script/install` to load Dasher with `launchd`.
+Dasher will now start on boot.

+You can uninstall it with `script/uninstall` and restart it with `script/restart`.

 ### Raspberry Pi
 Advanced information on autostarting Dasher on your Raspberry Pi can be found [here](https://github.com/maddox/dasher/wiki/Running-Dasher-on-a-Raspberry-Pi-at-startup).